nudgebg/egvinsulin/docs/data_sets/LOOP.md

 We found that these temporal duplicates differ in almost all columns.
 In some cases we saw that temporal duplicated rows have different durations and one row seems to have incorrect/incomplete data: very small Duration, missing type, missing rate.
 By keeping the maximum duration, we mostly remove the left tail.
 But honestly, we don't know what is going on.

 ### Basal Type
-`BaslTypes` differ with `temp` in ~ 99.5% of the cases.
-Less than 0.5% are scheduled or suspend (0.038%).
+`BaslTypes`: `temp` ~ 99.5% of the cases, <0.5% are `scheduled` or `suspend` (0.038%).
 The SuprBasalType colum only contains `scheduled` values (92%, while the rest is empty).

-We asked JAEB about suppressed deliveries and they also didn't know how to interpret them and recommended reaching out to Tidepool directly.

-We checked and found that the relationship between the values is `Percnt = Rate / SuprRate`.
-Now it is unclear wether to use the SuprRate or the Rate.
-The glossary sounds like the Rate is the actual delivered rate.
-We asked JAEB and they also used the rate.
+### Suppressed events
+The suppressed basal types, rates and durations are those that were originall scheduled but temporarily suppressed either a temp basal or suspended.
+The percentage reflects the percentage of the original scheduled rate that is being delivered instead: `Percnt = Rate / SuprRate`.
+Therefore we can simply rely on the reported `Rate` which is in line with what JAEB did.

+### NaN Basal Rates
+Iur analysis shows that all `Suspend` basal events are Reported as NaNs and only Suspends are NaN with 2 exceptions.
+Therefore, we replace NaNs with 0 basal rates.

 ### Basal Durations
 It is unclear to us whether the basal duration must be considered or if the basal rate should be kept active until the next basal rate is reported.
 We are unsure because we sometimes see basal rates being reported as zero while at other times, after the duration expires, no new basal rates are reported.